Song to Song

 Time Out says

-Visionary director Terrence Malick falls into a rut with this beautiful but empty Austin-set romance.
+Legendary director Terrence Malick falls into a rut with this pretty but empty romance starring Ryan Gosling, Rooney Mara and Michael Fassbender

 You begin to thirst for humorous details, for anything to shake the movie out of its prettified stare.
-And they come—infrequently—via the on-location shooting that turns Austin into a bustling real-life backdrop.
+And they come – infrequently – via the on-location shooting that turns Austin into a bustling real-life backdrop.
 Val Kilmer, of all people, chainsaws an amplifier; Patti Smith and Sex Pistol John Lydon, both soulful and a little confused, make curious cameos as themselves.
 None of this is enough for a compelling drama, and it’s time to stop praising Malick’s go-to cinematographer Emmanuel Lubezki for coating everything in his floating widescreen lushness.
-Only Cate Blanchett, as a brittle, nervous date, has the smarts to link the improvisatory free-for-all to an amusing sense of rigidity.
+Only Cate Blanchett, as a brittle, nervous date, has the smarts to link the improvisatory free-for-all to something amusing and more tangible.
 She should have tried her hand at the script, too.

 Cast and crew